 Deriving from the ancient monastic offices of Vespers and Compline, this popular service is sung every week, by a student-led choir in University term time and by the congregation throughout the rest of the year

-Beyond Sundays, Morning Prayer is said on weekdays at 8:30am in the Lady Chapel.
-Regular midweek Eucharists will be resumed shortly.
+Beyond Sundays, a shortened Morning Prayer precedes a daily Eucharist at 8:15am in the Lady Chapel on weekdays except Thursdays.
+There is also a regular Tuesday noon Eucharist prior to a lunch and bible study.
 There are often services for feast days and other solemn days or occasional celebrations which do not fall on Sundays, sometimes chorally led, publicised in advance.
+All are welcome to any of these services.